noi-techpark/documentation/FLIGHTRULES.md

 Type, `2,3` to select both names for your new certificate, and choose `2: Redirect - Make all requests redirect to secure HTTPS access`.

+Finally, tell your ICT guys to point the DNS entries for `davinci.bz.it` to the proxy.

 ## Documentation